xdanielsb/runge-kutta4/readme.md

 ### Vanderpol

-This is an script to approximate the function of Vanderpol using
+This is an script to approximate dynamic systems, for instance  Vanderpol using the following methods:

  - Runge Kutta 4
  - [Method of averaging](https://en.wikipedia.org/wiki/Method_of_averaging)

-Some results displaying the parameter model and the change over time.
+#### some results

 <img src="images/aprox_1.png"/>
 <img src="images/aprox_2.png"/>